Suor/django-cacheops/README.rst

 - docs about file cache
 - add .delete(cache_key) method to simple and file cache
 - .invalidate() method on simple cached funcs
+- queryset brothers
+- jinja2 tag for "get random of some list" block with lazy rendering